tuliorr/DimensionalityReduction/README.md

 ### Random Forests

 Random forests is a tree-based model which is widely used for regression and classification tasks on non-linear data.
-It can also be used for feature selection with its built-in feature_importances_ attribute which calculates feature importance scores for each feature based on the ‘gini’ criterion (a measure of the quality of a split of internal nodes) while training the model.

 A great advantage of a random forest is that it allows you to get an idea about the relative importance of each feature based on a score computed during the training phase.
 For this, he Scikit-learn RandomForestClassifier provides an attribute called feature_importances_.
 This returns an array of values which sum to 1.
 The higher the score, the more important the feature.

 The score is calculated based on the Gini impurity which measures the quality of a split (the lower the Gini, the better the split).
 Features with splits that have a greater mean decrease in Gini impurity are considered more important.

 By looking at the feature importance, you can decide which features to drop because they don’t contribute enough for making the model.
 This is important because of the following reasons.
 * Removing the least important features will increase the accuracy of the model.
 This is because we remove the noise by removing unnecessary features